World’s Greatest Tarragon Chicken Salad Recipe

 - Cool chicken completely before making the salad.

 - In a large bowl, combine chicken, onion, celery, capers, grapes, tarragon, 2 tbsp mayonnaise and 1 tbsp dijon.
 Mix ingredients and add additional mayo and mustard to taste.
-Season with salt before serving with a loaf of great bread, a green salad, (I like romaine), and a side of the season's finest fruit.
+Season with salt before serving with a loaf of great bread, a green salad, (such as romaine), and a side of the season's finest fruit.

 Leave a Reply